ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 [**Link to design**](/mosip/mosip/blob/master/docs/design/registration/registration-MOSIP-bio-device-integration.md)

 ### 4.6 Biometric Exceptions [**[↑]**](#table-of-content)
-If the required biometric quality is not achieved while a Registration Officer is capturing biometrics of an individual (e.g., missing finger(s), missing iris(es), etc.), then the system mandates to capture a biometric exception for that individual.
+If the required biometric quality is not achieved while a registration officer is capturing biometrics of an individual (e.g., missing finger(s), missing iris(es), etc.), then the system mandates to capture a biometric exception for that individual.
 Refer the following process:
 #### A. Low quality biometrics marked as reason for exceptions

 1. During a registration process while capturing biometrics, if the configured threshold is not met for fingerprints and/or irises in spite of the x attempts (configurable) to capture the biometrics, then system mandates capture of exception photo